 The red blouse is the same I purchased in a cream colorway several years ago and have already worn on the blog.
 I love the tonal print.
 I love the tie at the collar.
 I love the fabric; you cannot tell via photo but it has the slightest amount of stretch which offers enough give for someone with linebacker-esque shoulders.
 Speaking for a friend.

 The cream and gold shirt is Vera Wang Lavender Label, a brand that was established just prior to the 2008 recession and shuttered circa 2011.
 Such a shame.
 The fabrics and the cuts were gorgeous.
 It was exactly what I imagined a Washingtonian version of Blair Waldorf wearing on Gossip Girl.

 The new Red Fleece line is so damn good.
 Straight fire.
-Rather than indulge in the clothes of the season, I caught up on some stuff that I missed the last time the trees were bare and at prices that were easier to stomach.
+Rather than indulge in the clothes of the season, I caught some stuff that I missed the last time the trees were bare and at prices that were easier to stomach.